jwrightmedia/jimi/README.md

 # jimi
 ---

 Simplified basic grid and typography styles.
-Standard reset, classes, and browser fixes that we all use.
+Standard reset, classes, browser fixes that we all use, and variables for consistent color usage.

 For something more complete, use Bootstrap or Foundation.

 In alpha phase.
 Updating personal site to use this in order to replace Bootstrap.
 Will commit to beta phase upon completion.